Finite-Agent Stochastic Differential Games on Large Graphs: I. The Linear-Quadratic Case: Conclusion and Future Studies

 Finally, we point out that several directions are worth further investigation.
 For instance, although the global convergence of fictitious play has been observed in numerical experiments even when all model parameters take relatively large values, we were only able to provide the proof of convergence (cf. Corollary~\ref{cor:time_scaling}) under a smallness condition.
 Further relaxation of the technical assumption would be valuable.
 Additionally, regarding the rate of convergence, fictitious play numerically exhibits a graph-dependent rate as seen in Section~\ref{sec:num_FP}, which has not been accurately characterized in Corollary~\ref{cor:time_scaling}.
 These studies on the convergence of fictitious play are left to future investigation.
-Separately, for linear-quadratic games on vertex-transitive graphs, we encounter technical difficulties when developing the semi-explicit characterization for the NE when \(\EPS \neq q^2\), and it remains unsolved.
+Separately, for linear-quadratic games on vertex-transitive graphs, we encounter technical difficulties when developing the semi-explicit characterization for the NE when \(\EPS \neq q^2\), which remains unsolved.
 The game equilibrium and asymptotic correlations of the limiting regime $(N \to \infty)$, in the spirit of \cite{lacker2022case}, are also interesting topics for future work.
+In addition, analyzing our generic model under more restrictive information structures, e.g., a partially observable setting where agents only access local information within its graph neighborhood and maintain beliefs for unobservable information, would be an interesting direction for future work.
+Along this research direction, numerical works have been done in the field of multi-agent reinforcement learning under a collaborative game setting \cite{chu2020mult,zhang2018full}.
+Theoretical works have been done under a collaborative setting in the mean-field regime when a network of states (but not players) is given \cite{gu2025mean}.
+To our best knowledge, there is no theoretical analysis for the setting of a competitive game on graphs with local information structures.
+Such a setting provides a more realistic modeling of strategic interactions on graphs, compared to the complete information case discussed in this paper, and deserves future investigations.